Why MLOps Deserves Its Own Line in Your Tech Due Diligence

 • Governance & security

 Can they trace a prediction back to a model version and dataset?
-Are there audit trails for regulators?
+Is there an audit trail for regulators?

 Why This Matters to Investors

-A non-governed model in production can misbehave silently.
-That’s not just a bug, it’s liability.
+A model that silently decays in production isn’t just a bug, it’s liability.

-Founders know that “AI-native” increases their multiple.
-But VCs need to distinguish true defensibility from gimmick.
-That means evidence, not just ambition.
+Founders know “AI-native” inflates multiples.
+But VCs need evidence, not ambition.

-We don’t just ask if they use AI.
+I don’t just ask if a startup uses AI.

 Share: